eskilwelin/Hangman/README.md

 - `nsis/web-project_0.1.0_x64-setup.exe` — recommended installer
 - `msi/web-project_0.1.0_x64_en-US.msi` — Windows Installer package

-Run the installer, and the app is installed with a Start Menu shortcut and the Flask sidecar placed correctly alongside it — launch it like any normal Windows app, no terminal needed.
+Run the installer, and the app is installed with a Start Menu shortcut and the Flask sidecar placed correctly alongside it - launch it like any normal Windows app, no terminal needed.

-> **Unsigned app:** Windows SmartScreen may warn that the app is from an unknown publisher (it isn't code-signed — that requires a paid certificate).
+> **Unsigned app:** Windows SmartScreen may warn that the app is from an unknown publisher.
 Click **More info → Run anyway**.

-> **After changing `tauri.conf.json`** (e.g. `productName`, window title, icons), rebuild for the changes to take effect — they're baked in at build time.
-Note that changing `productName` changes the install location, so a renamed build installs *alongside* the old one rather than replacing it.

 ---

-## Running as a Web App (Development)
+## Running as a Web App

 The app can also run in the browser without Tauri.
-This is handy for backend development, since this mode runs the Python **source** directly — no exe rebuild needed after Python changes.

 In two separate terminals:

-**Terminal 1 — backend** (from `api/`, with the venv active):
+**Terminal 1 — backend** (from `api/`, with the venv active, Setup & Running step 2.):

 ```bash
 flask run